 Ramps in streams

-If there is a need to provide a stream crossing in conjunction with a watering facility, use the criteria in NRCS CPS Stream Crossing (Code 578) for the design and construction of ford crossings, except as noted above in Watering Ramps.
+If there is a need to provide a stream crossing in conjunction with a watering facility, use the criteria in Iowa NRCS CPS Stream Crossing (Code 578) for the design and construction of ford crossings, except as noted above in Watering Ramps.

 Locate the watering ramp so that it does not impede the movement of aquatic organisms in the stream.
 Ramps in ponds